FrancescoMagliocco/vim-uctags/README.md

 Each function that utilizes Perl will first check if Vim has support for Perl compiled.
 If Perl isn't supported, the Vim variant functions will be used.

-**IT SHOULD BE MORE EFFICIENT TO JUST CHECK ONCE DURING THE SOURCE OF vim-uctags IF THERE IS SUPPORT FOR PERL, BUT NOT THIS OPTION!
-THIS OPTION SHOULD CONTINUE TO BE CHECKED**

 It is highly recommended to use Perl, especially for larger projects with an exceedingly amount of tags.
 You **will** notice an increase in performance.